 - August 2017: planning & demolition (currently underway)

-- Friday September 1: admission prices will increase for non-members, and the benefits of Membership will change.
-Full details to be announced August 31, 2017.
+- Friday September 1: changes to admission prices -admission prices will increase for non-members, and the benefits of Membership will change.

-- September 2017-January 2018: construction of 3rd screen, new washrooms, rebuilding of Rio Theatre, rebuilding of lobby area, installation of elevator.
+- September 2017-February 2018: construction of 3rd screen, new washrooms, rebuilding of Rio Theatre, rebuilding of lobby area, installation of elevator.

 Motivation for the Project